AlGepe/OmniSnippets_JS/docs/generalTips/calculatorPage/checkSimilar.rst

 .. _checkSimilarExample:
 .. figure:: check-similar-example.png
+  :width: 100%
   :alt: example of the check out similar calculators links under the calculator
   :align: center

   Below the calculator, there are links to the subcategory and similar calculators.

 To help the user discover more useful related calculators, links are displayed underneath the calculator.